What is importers insurance? Find out why it's essential if your business imports products to Australia.

 When (and if) they arrive in Australia, they then face the risk of delays due to possible documentation problems, industrial action or customs delays.
 Once they leave the port, they then face the risk of loss or damage during transportation to the importer’s warehouse.

-Even if the goods arrive uneventfully, if they are fragile or perishable in any way, they could still end up being damaged due to poor packaging or rough handling or spoilt due to delays in transit.
+Even if the goods arrive uneventfully, if they are fragile or perishable in any way, they could still end up being damaged due to poor packaging or rough handling, or be spoilt due to delays in transit.

 Business insurance for importers can be divided into two main types: cargo insurance and products liability insurance.
 Cargo insurance covers the importer’s goods during transit and products liability insurance covers the importer in the event that the goods are found to be faulty or dangerous.